 1. You can determine exactly what and how much personal data is sent to Visier to load into the Visier People solution.

-As the data controller, your organisation decides what personal data is collected from employees and candidates, determines how this data should be processed, and oversees the management of this data.
+As the data controller, your organisation decides what personal data is collected from your employees and candidates, and determines how this data should be processed by Visier.

 When deciding what data is to be collected, your organisation needs to determine the lawful basis for collection.
 For example, you may assess that there is a legitimate interest in collecting certain employee attributes such as name and date of birth to help identify an individual and manage the employment relationship.

-Next, your organisation decides how much of that personal data will be transmitted to the Visier People solution to help you make business decisions on your employees and candidates.
-This step is fully controlled by your organisation and Visier People does not integrate with your systems in any way.
+Next, your organisation decides how much of that personal data will be transmitted to the Visier People solution to help you make business decisions about your employees and candidates.
+This step is fully controlled by your organisation.

 2. Personal data is processed only in accordance with your instructions.